 Camping is the reserve of the eco-conscious among us.
 Instead of booking into hotels which use masses of electricity, we head to campsites when we go away.
 It doesn’t take a genius to work out that sleeping under the stars is better for the environment.

 But, it would be naive to assume camping is without worry altogether.
 In truth, this issue stands to do a fair amount of damage to our environment as well.
 What’s worse, fewer people realize it.
-Hence why we’re going to take a closer look at the dark environmental side of this option
+Hence why we’re going to take a closer look at the dark environmental side of camping:

 What a load of rubbish